Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 This guide will take you through Snowflake's Collaboration features, and highlight how easy it is to share data between two organisations.

-It also highlights Snowflakes ability to perform feature engineering, host a ML Model, score data from shared data, and share the enriched (scored) data back to the original Provider.
-Hence, it is a 2-way sharing relationship, where both accounts are Providers and Consumers.
+It also highlights Snowflakes ability to perform feature engineering, host an ML model, score data from shared data, and share the enriched (scored) data back to the original provider.
+Hence, it is a 2-way sharing relationship, where both accounts are providers and consumers.

 We will also build on these concepts, and introduce how we can utilise Streams and Tasks to automate this entire process.